nocozen/nocozen/docs/deploy.en.md

 ## Release Package File Description

-The Windows package is based on Windows 11 25H2 and compatible versions.
+The Windows package is based on Windows 11 25H2 + Node.js v22.18.0  and compatible versions.

-The Linux package is based on: Alibaba Cloud Linux 3.2104 U11 (OpenAnolis Edition) and compatible versions.
+The Linux package is based on: Alibaba Cloud Linux 3.2104 U11 + Node.js v22.18.0 and compatible versions.

 For other requirements, you need to install a compatible node.js environment and copy a compatible uWebSockets.js package;